Indian cricket team in Sri Lanka in 1997: Test series

 Although only two Test matches had been scheduled for the tour, the Test series turned out to be a significant one in cricketing history.
 Both were high scoring matches, with the total runs scored in each match exceeding 1,400.
 Both matches were drawn, but a number of world records were established during the series, particularly in the first match.
 India played a three-day tour match before the first Test against the Sri Lanka Board President's XI, starting on 29 July.
 The match ended in a draw, with the Indians scoring 308 runs in their first innings.
 The President's XI responded with 291, and the Indian team had scored 255 for 5 wickets for their second innings by the end of the match.
 Sanath Jayasuriya was the highest scorer of the series with 571 runs, while Sachin Tendulkar produced 290 runs for the Indians.
-Muttiah Muralidharan was the highest wicket taker of the series with 9 wickets, followed by Anil Kumble with 5.
+Muttiah Muralitharan was the highest wicket taker of the series with 9 wickets, followed by Anil Kumble with 5.
 Both Tests, as well as the practice match, were held in Colombo.
 The fact that all the matches of the tour were in Colombo was criticized by the media, and the Indian players and officials were also not happy about it.
 The cricket board had ruled out other venues reportedly due to bad weather.